Are you looking to start a professional corporation in Kansas, but you’re not sure where to start?

-Kansas Business Attorney
+Kansas Business Attorneys

 There are some situations where hiring a business lawyer is a preferable route to using an online incorporation service.
 The professional corporation as a business structure can be highly complicated and specialized, and if you want to have the peace of mind that every single step was taken care of by a true expert, hiring a business attorney to form your Kansas professional corporation is the way to go.

 If you would like to pursue this route, there are some convenient services that can help you choose the right lawyer for your business.
-We like to use Avvo, which has extensive reviews and ratings for hundreds of Kansas business lawyers, which can make it much easier to select an attorney who has your best interests in mind, and also has the expertise to get the job done right.
+We like to use Avvo, which has extensive reviews and ratings for hundreds of Kansas business lawyers, which can make it much easier to select an attorney who has your best interests in mind and also has the expertise to get the job done right.

 Processing speeds for Kansas are usually relatively prompt, with most documents being turned around in 2-3 business days after receipt.
 Kansas doesn’t offer traditional expediting options; expedited processing is only available for faxed filings, and it costs an additional $20.
 It simply guarantees that your paper form is received as quickly as an online one.
 If you’re in a rush, we recommend filing online.

 Can a Kansas professional corporation elect S-corporation status?